 The process of registering the stars turns the land into a blurry mess, so you’ll definitely need to combine the final sky image with the final land image in Photoshop.
 Current and former students in my night-photography workshops should read my Photographing the Milky Way handout for the details on two ways to accomplish that task.

-The first photo below is an example of a single frame with no noise reduction applied.
-The second image below shows the result of using RegiStar to register four identical images, then using RegiStar’s Median-Mean utility to reduce noise.
+The first photo below (figure 3) is an example of a single frame with no noise reduction applied.
+The second image below (figure 4) shows the result of using RegiStar to register four identical images, then using RegiStar’s Median-Mean utility to reduce noise.

 Want to know when new blog posts are released?
 Please join my mailing list!